Connecticut Threat to Harm Lawyer

 Mark Sherman Law stands out among other Stamford criminal attorneys in that we offer the services of our In-house Victim Advocate Christine Bartlett, who served as a victim advocate in the Stamford and Norwalk courts for nearly seven years.
 As a court-appointed, certified and trained victim advocate in hundreds of domestic violence cases during that time, Christine’s familiarity with the court process in Threatening cases allows the Mark Sherman Law victim practice to be most effective in its advocacy.
 Put even more simply, her experience helps us get results.
 In fact, in many of our Threatening cases (especially those involving domestic violence), Christine regularly coordinates efforts between our victim-clients and the Mark Sherman Law attorneys to apply for Civil Restraining Orders, which go hand-in-hand with the Criminal Protective Orders that are issued in the criminal case.

 So if you have been arrested for First or Second Degree Threatening in Greenwich, Stamford, New Canaan, Norwalk, Westport, Fairfield, Darien, or Wilton, or are a Victim of Threatening, do not wait any longer to contact one of the Mark Sherman Law criminal attorneys.
-We are standing by to assist you through the criminal court process.
+Our Connecticut threat to harm lawyers are standing by to assist you through the criminal court process.
 As we have done so often during our years of practice, we are prepared to take the police and prosecutors in your First or Second Degree Threatening case to task.
 As discussed above, Threatening Cases involve many moving pieces such as restraining orders, victim investigation, First Amendment defenses and preservation of electronic evidence.